leeahoward/reactjs-baseline/README.md

-Opinionated Baseeline for ReactJS Projects
+Opinionated Baseline for ReactJS Projects
 ==========================================

 **this is a living work in progress, please keep that in mind**